rrafay/host-a-Flask-app-on-EC2/README.md

 ## Preparing the Instance to Host the App

 First thing's first.
-We need to install git, pyhton and pip for us to continue with our project.
+We need to install git, python and pip for us to continue with our project.

 #### Start by updating the package index: